-In Wales, the Isle of Wight and several of the new Unitary Authorities created as part of the LGR in 2009, the equivalent areas are legally termed 'electoral divisions', although they are frequently also referred to as wards.
+In the Isle of Wight and several of the new unitary authorities created as part of the Local Government Reorganisation in 2009, the equivalent areas are legally termed 'electoral divisions', although they are frequently referred to as wards.

 The only part of the UK without electoral wards/divisions is the Isles of Scilly, which has its own council but no electoral zoning.

-They are also used to constitute many other geographies such as the Nomenclature of Units for Territorial Statistics (NUTS) areas, health geographies and Westminster parliamentary constituencies.
+They are also used to constitute many other geographies such as the Eurostat Nomenclature of Territorial Units for Statistics (NUTS) geographies, health geographies and Westminster parliamentary constituencies.

-English districts (metropolitan and non-metropolitan), London boroughs and unitary authorities average around 23 electoral wards/divisions each, Northern Irish districts around 22, Scottish council areas around 11 and Welsh unitary authorities about 40.
+English local authority districts (metropolitan and non-metropolitan) (LADs), London boroughs and unitary authorities average around 23 electoral wards/divisions each, Northern Irish district council areas around 22, Scottish council areas around 11 and Welsh unitary authorities about 40.

 More populous electoral wards/divisions tend to occur in large urban areas.